barbaria888/barbaria888/README.md

 ## 📜 Certifications
 - **Certified Scrum Master (CSM)** | Scrum Alliance | [Certification Date]
-- **AWS Certified Solutions Architect** | Amazon Web Services | [Certification Date]

 ---

 ## 🏋 Interests
-- **Open Source Contribution**: Actively contribute to various open-source projects on GitHub.
 - **Tech Blogs**: Read articles on technology trends and programming tips.
-- **READING BOOKS**: Often read Finance 💹 and tech👨🏻‍💻 related books as a leisure activity
+- **READING BOOKS**: Often read Finance 💹, tech👨🏻‍💻 ,and organisational management books🗂️ in leisure time
 - **Podcasts**: Consume podcasts🎧 to get a dive into the most brilliant minds on the planet🌎
 - **Freak**: Working out 🏋 a little bit...
+- **Open Source Contribution**: Actively contribute to various open-source projects on GitHub.
+- **O**: Actively contribute to various open-source projects on GitHub.

 ---